Tasting notes, varietals, grapes - anything related to wine

 Very well written Faryan!

-I am mainly based in Europe, and thanks for reading my blog on wine and culinary adventures:
+I am mainly based in Europe, and thanks for reading wine-chronicles(.)com

 Here is the post from Rudy (10-24-2004, 02:57 AM on eBob) . . .